Chinese snooping tech spreads to nations vulnerable to abuse

 ———

-Associated Press writers Jovana Gec in Belgrade, Serbia; Rodney Muhumuza in Kampala, Uganda; Tom Obula in Nairobi, Kenya, and Matt O'Brien in Providence, Rhode Island, contributed to this report.
+Associated Press writers Jovana Gec in Belgrade, Serbia; Rodney Muhumuza in Kampala, Uganda; Tom Odula in Nairobi, Kenya, and Matt O'Brien in Providence, Rhode Island, contributed to this report.